The Hong Kong Mortgage Corporation Limited

 Flexible payment term

-The borrower can choose to receive monthly payouts either over a fixed period of 10, 15 or 20 years or throughout his entire life (until the maturity of his life insurance policy).
+The borrower can choose to receive monthly payouts either over a fixed period of 10, 15 or 20 years or throughout his entire life until the maturity of his life insurance policy.
 The borrower has the flexibility, at any time during his payment term, to apply to switch to another payment term.

-Two options of interest rate plan
+Two options of mortgage plans

 No repayment during the borrower’s lifetime